Practical Greece – Know Before You Go

 Seaside tavernas aside, restaurants may not open for lunch, just for a late lunch or dinner from 4pm.
 Always check ahead of your visit before you count on being served.

 Even the toilets of Greece are the stuff of ancient history.
-More often than not, throwing toilet paper down toilet bowls threatens to choke up antiquated sewage systems.
-All the more reason for choosing an aparthotel over an Airbnb if you don’t want to deal with, on a daily basis, the messy business of everyone’s messy business.
-Trash aside (as you will have to transport this to the community trash bin), getting the kids in the car with beach gear in tow is already difficult enough.
+It is common to see signage telling you not to throw toilet paper down toilet bowls as this threatens to choke up dated sewage systems with small pipes.
+All the more reason for choosing an aparthotel over an Airbnb if you don’t want to deal with, on a daily basis, the messy business of disposing of everyone’s messy business.
+Trash aside (you will have to transport this to the communal trash bin), getting the kids in the car with beach gear in tow is already difficult enough.

 4. The wind and the beach